 The impact on the electrical system is devastating.
 On Tuesday, the maximum disruption reached 2,113 MW at 8:40 PM, with only 1,230 MW available against a demand of 3,250 MW.

-Venezuela interrupted its shipments in November 2025, Mexico practically suspended its supplies in January 2026, and the cargo from the Russian tanker Anatoly Kolodkin—730,000 barrels that arrived on March 31—was depleted by early May.
+Venezuela interrupted its shipments in November 2025, Mexico nearly suspended its supplies in January 2026, and the cargo of the Russian tanker Anatoly Kolodkin—730,000 barrels that arrived on March 31—was depleted by early May.

-The only ship en route, the Russian tanker Universal with 270,000 barrels of diesel, has been adrift in the Atlantic for weeks approximately 1,600 km from Cuba, with its estimated arrival date pushed back to May 15.
+The only ship on its way, the Russian tanker Universal with 270,000 barrels of diesel, has been adrift in the Atlantic for weeks about 1,600 km from Cuba, with its estimated arrival date pushed back to May 15.

 The minister acknowledged in April that Cuba needs at least eight fuel ships per month, but in April 2026, only one arrived.

-Cuba has experienced seven total collapses of the National Electric System in 18 months, including the national blackout of March 16, 2026 which left the country without electricity for 29 hours and 29 minutes.
+Cuba has experienced seven total collapses of the National Electric System in 18 months, including the national blackout on March 16, 2026 that left the country without electricity for 29 hours and 29 minutes.

 "The situation is critical in the units.
-Failing to maintain a unit is leading it to total sacrifice and losing it completely.
-We will remain blocked, but we will keep resisting," concluded the minister, in a statement that captures the paralysis of a regime that has no real solutions for the suffering of millions of Cubans.
+Neglecting maintenance on a unit is leading it to total sacrifice and ultimately losing it completely.
+We will remain blocked, but we will continue to resist," the minister concluded, in a phrase that encapsulates the paralysis of a regime that has no real solutions for the suffering of millions of Cubans.

 Filed under: